 This problem, and its main cause, was first known in 1914.
 Trucks back towed overhung hitched trailers – that subsequently rolled over.
 The cause (that overhung hitch) was quickly recognised.
 By 1920 most commercial trailers had the hitch directly over the tow vehicle’s rear axle/s.
 Most still do.

 With no overhang, the trailer pivots around its hitch.
 It barely affects the tow vehicle.
 Pic: copyright https://rvbooks.com.au.

 Early (about 1917) fifth-wheeler Adams Motor Bungalow.
 Pic: Glenn H Curtiss Museum (USA).

-Europe’s caravan makers accept the causes: they keep caravan weight low.
-Their towing laws ensure caravans are about 20% lighter than whatever tows them.
+Europe’s travel trailer makers accept the causes: they keep travel trailer weight low.
+Their towing laws ensure travel trailers are about 20% lighter than whatever tows them.
 Safety is further helped by the general EU 80 km/h towing limit.

 The Australian and US approach retain those add-ons, plus a so-called Weight Distributing Hitch.
 There are also effective electronic stability aids.

 For an explanation of trailer dynamics, a few technical terms have to be used.
 The major ones are weight and mass.

 Whilst not an issue with things like cooking, weight and mass are different.
 With travel trailers and their tow vehicles, that difference is vital.